mathematical-tours/mathematical-tours.github.io/book.md

 Optimization for Machine Learning
 ----------------

 Dedicated course notes covering specifically optimization and its applications in ML is [available as a separate PDF file](book-sources/optim-ml/OptimML.pdf).
+There is also [a short note on PAC learning](book-sources/optim-ml/OptimML-PAC.pdf).

 Optimal Transport